PanLiyuan/hyper-protect-dbaas/api_auth.md

       The value that is assigned to "apiKey" is your API key. **Important:** Make a note of this value before you close the window.

-2. To ensure secure data transfer, obtain a Certificate Authority (CA) file from https://api.hypersecuredbaas.ibm.com/cert.pem, and copy it to an appropriate directory such as **/etc/ssl/certs/**.
+2. To ensure secure data transfer, obtain a Certificate Authority (CA) file from the dashboard, and copy it to an appropriate directory such as **/etc/ssl/certs/**.

 3. Get an access token and a user ID by using the GET /auth/token operation: